ryanrolds/blog/content/posts/screeps.md

 ## Challenges

-I enjoyed most about Screeps is the variety of problems that have to be solved.
-It also encouraged me to think like a PM while still addressing toil and technical debt.
-If we are not enjoying what we are doing, why continue to do it?
+I enjoy the variety of problems that have to be solved and learning new techniques.
+The game encouraged me to think like a PM while still addressing toil and technical debt.
+If we are not enjoying the game, why continue to do it?

 ### Creep Behavior